Cool Girl, Where Art Thou?

-There’s a lot of buzz around the ‘cool girl’ beauty movement – rumours and legends spread like wildfire about what ‘cool girl’ does and what ‘cool girl’ likes.
+There’s a lot of buzz around the ‘cool girl’ beauty movement – rumours and legends spread like wildfire about what ‘cool girl’ does and what she likes.
 But who the hell is she anyway?!

-So, who is this Cool Girl everyone keeps talking about?
+So, who is this girl everyone keeps talking about?

-I think the first thing to learn is that Cool Girl isn’t the same for men as it is for women.
-We all remember (and lived for) the Cool Girl monologue in Gone Girl, but the girl we’re looking for isn’t her.
+I think the first thing to learn is that she isn’t the same for men as it is for women.
+We all remember (and lived for) the monologue in Gone Girl, but the girl we’re looking for isn’t her.
 It’s not about burgers or blowjobs (thank god…) but about being low-maintenance and laid back.
-But in a chic way.
+But in a chic, casually wealthy way.